What are Essential Oils?

 Before starting your blend it is necessary to understand how essential oils work in general, as well as learn about their unique characteristics.
 Study their aroma profiles so you will know which ones will work for your blend.

-Since essential oils are derived from a natural plant source, you will notice that the oil does not leave an “oily” or greasy spot.
-Unlike fatty vegetable oils used for cooking (composed of molecules to large to penetrate at a cellular level), essential oils are a non-greasy liquid composed of tiny molecules that can permeate every cell and administer healing at the most fundamental level of our body.
+Essential oil are derived from a natural plant source, you will notice that the oil does not leave an “oily” or greasy spot.
+Unlike fatty vegetable oils used for cooking (composed of molecules to large to penetrate at a cellular level), essential oil are a non-greasy liquid composed of tiny molecules that can permeate every cell and administer healing at the most fundamental level of our body.
 Their unique chemical makeup allows them to pass through the skin and the cell membranes where most needed.
 When applied to the skin, they quickly are absorbed and go right to action.
 (Note: Be sure to check with the safety guidelines before applying any essential oil to the skin.)
-Because of their structural complexity, essential oils are able to perform various functions with just a few drops diffused in the air or applied to the skin.
+Because of their structural complexity, essential oil are able to perform various functions with just a few drops diffused in the air or applied to the skin.

-In general, essential oils have no serious side effects that are deadly.
+In general, essential oil have no serious side effects that are deadly.
 Many people have reported authentic healing when using them—though everyone may not experience the same results as family history, lifestyle, and diet plays a significant role in the body’s healing process.
-Essential oils work together in harmony, making them inherently safe, unlike when multiple prescription drugs are taken, causing drug-interaction.
+Essential oil work together in harmony, making them inherently safe, unlike when multiple prescription drugs are taken, causing drug-interaction.

-Some of the aromatic plants and their parts in which essential oils come from include trees, grasses, fruit, leaves, flowers, bark, needles, roots and seeds.
+Some of the aromatic plants and their parts in which essential oil come from include trees, grasses, fruit, leaves, flowers, bark, needles, roots and seeds.

 - Trees (sap, gums, resins): Frankincense, Myrrh, Benzoin

 - Grasses: Lemongrass, Citronella

 - Fruit (peels, rind): Bergamot, Orange, Lemon, Lime